rafops/terraform-deployer/README.md

 ## Deployer console

-A console is a deployer container shell that using host credentials (.aws, .gnupg).
+A console is a deployer container interactive shell.
 To run a new console:

 ```
 ./console.sh
 ```

-The remaining of commands here documented must be executed inside a console.
+The remaining of commands here documented are intended to run from a console shell.

 ## Terraform backend

 Terraform requires a one-time setup of `terraform-backend` module to enable remote state and locking.

-It also generates a `terraform.tf` configuration in the root module to be included in your source control.
+The `configure-terraform-backend` command generates a `terraform.tf` configuration in the root module.

-A one-time setup of the backend will happen during a `terraform init` when the `terraform.tf` file does not exist.
+Add `terraform.tf` to the source control of your project.